mobify/magnifik/README.md

 ## Limitations

-Zoomable relies on click event for activation and deactivation.
+Magnifik relies on click event for activation and deactivation.
 This results in about ~300ms delay in iOS, as Mobile Safari waits to ensure that event in question is a single tap rather than built-in page zooming double tap.
 We do not bundle a quick tap implementation with magnifik, but you can